Sunday, December 17, 2023

 our suffering his happy place

-good ol' arsenic and bear mace
+good ol' larceny and bear mace

 he and his axis of weevils